-- 1) Fails to appear for any test (excluding pre-employment) within a reasonable time, as determined by the employer, after being directed to do so by the employer. - 2) Fails to remain at the testing site until the testing process is complete. - 3) Fails to provide a urine or breath specimen for any drug or alcohol test required by Part 40 or DOT agency regulations. - 4) In the case of a directly observed or monitored collection in a drug test, fails to permit the observation or monitoring of your provision of a specimen.

-- 5) Fails to provide a sufficient amount of urine or breath when directed, and it has been determined, through a required medical evaluation, that there was no adequate medical explanation for the failure. - 6) Fails or declines to take a second test the employer or collector has directed you to take. - 7) Fails to undergo a medical examination or evaluation, as directed by the MRO as part of the verification process, or as directed by the DER as part of the "shy bladder" or "shy lung" procedures. - 8) Fails to cooperate with any part of the testing process (e.g., refuse to empty pockets when so directed by the collector, behave in a confrontational way that disrupts the collection process). - 9) If the MRO reports that there is verified adulterated or substituted test result. - 10) Failure or refusal to sign Step 2 of the alcohol testing form. - 11) Failure to follow the observer's instructions during an observed collection including instructions to raise your clothing above the waist, lower clothing and underpants, and to turn around to permit the observer to determine if you have any type of prosthetic or other device that could be used to interfere with the collection process. - 12) Possess or wear a prosthetic or other device that could be used to interfere with the collection process. - 13) Admit to the collector or MRO that you adulterated or substituted the specimen.
+- 1) Fails to appear for any test (excluding pre-employment) within a reasonable time, as determined by the employer, after being directed to do so by the employer. - 2) Fails to remain at the testing site until the testing process is complete.
+An employee who leaves the testing site before the testing process commences for a preemployment test has not refused to test. - 3) Fails to attempt to provide a urine or breath specimen for any drug or alcohol test required by Part 40 or DOT agency regulations.
+An employee who does not provide a urine or breathe specimen because he or she has left the testing site before the testing process commenced for a pre-employment test has not refused to test. - 4) In the case of a directly observed or monitored collection in a drug test, fails to permit the observation or monitoring of your provision of a specimen. - 5) Fails to provide a sufficient amount of urine or breath when directed, and it has been determined, through a required medical evaluation, that there was no adequate medical explanation for the failure. - 6) Fails or declines to take a second test the employer or collector has directed you to take. - 7) Fails to undergo a medical examination or evaluation, as directed by the MRO, or as directed by the DER. - 8) Fails to cooperate with any part of the testing process. - 9) If the MRO reports that there is verified adulterated or substituted test result. - 10) Failure or refusal to sign Step 2 of the alcohol testing form. - 11) Failure to follow the observer's instructions during an observed collection including instructions to raise your clothing above the waist, lower clothing and underpants, and to turn around to permit the observer to determine if you have any type of prosthetic or other device that could be used to interfere with the collection process. - 12) Possess or wear a prosthetic or other device that could be used to interfere with the collection process. - 13) Admit to the collector or MRO that you adulterated or substituted the specimen. - 14) Fail to remain readily available following an accident.